1. Is Chinese medicine safe?

 6. What kinds of conditions can acupuncture treat?

-The true elegance of Traditional Chinese Medicine and of Acupuncture is the emphasis on the treatment of unique patterns that develop in each person.
+The true elegance of Traditional Chinese Medicine and Acupuncture is the emphasis on the treatment of unique patterns that develop in each person.
 For example, there may be six people being treated for Type II Diabetes, but each patient would receive different treatment based on varied aspects of each one’s constitution and other life factors.

 The World Health Organization (using clinical experience) drew up a list of over forty conditions that lend themselves to acupuncture treatment.